To troubleshoot what ECDN servers are visible from a location, you have two choices.

 - Visit the ECDN service test page in a browser, or

-- Use the IBM Cloud Video - Network Test Tool - a Docker based tool - requires software installation.
+- Use the IBM Watson Media - Network Test Tool - a Docker based tool - requires software installation.

 We describe these tools below.

 This is a quick way to get basic information by visiting this page in a browser.